awsdocs/aws-codebuild-user-guide/doc_source/triggers-edit.md

  To edit a trigger:

-1. Open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codebuild/](https://console.aws.amazon.com/codebuild/)\.
+1. Open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codesuite/codebuild/](https://console.aws.amazon.com/codesuite/codebuild/)\.

 1. In the navigation pane, choose **Build projects**\.

-1. Choose the link for the build project you want to change, and then choose **Edit project**\.
+1. Choose the link for the build project you want to change, and then choose the **Build triggers** tab\.
 **Note**
 By default, the 100 most recent build projects are displayed\.
-To view more build projects, choose a different value for **Projects per page** or choose the back and forward arrows for **Viewing projects**\.
+To view more build projects, choose the gear icon, and then choose a different value for **Projects per page** or use the back and forward arrows\.

-1. Do one of the following:
-   + Choose the radio button next to the trigger you want to change, choose **Actions**, and then choose **Edit**\.
+1. Choose the radio button next to the trigger you want to change, and then choose **Edit**\.
-   + Choose the link for the trigger you want to change\.

 1. From the **Frequency** drop\-down list, choose the frequency for your trigger\.
 If you want to create a frequency using a cron expression, choose **Custom**\.